- Tell me more about Jackson Street Youth Services

 What geographic areas do you serve?

-We are the ONLY 24-hour shelters for unaccompanied youth between Salem and Eugene (not including shelters that serve only pregnant young women or young moms).
-We primarily serve Benton and Linn Counties, but no one is turned away for geographic reasons.
-We have two Overnight Shelters: one in Albany and one in Corvallis.
+We primarily serve Linn, Benton, and Lincoln Counties, but no one is turned away for geographic reasons.
+We have two 24/7 Shelters: one in Albany and one in Corvallis.

 Why do youth need Jackson Street Youth Services?

 There are various reasons why a youth or family may access shelter services; however, abuse, neglect, overwhelmed families, families in crisis, homelessness, and running away are the main issues we see.

 How many employees do you have?

 We have 40 staff.
 Most of our staff have graduated with degrees in the field of human development/family sciences, psychology, sociology, or public health; some are still in school.
 Almost half of our staff work in our 24/7 Shelters which are open year-round, even during holidays.

 How are you funded?